HiroshiOkada/web2text/README.md

 ## Description

 `web2text` is a command-line tool that uses Playwright to render JavaScript-heavy websites and w3m to convert the rendered HTML into readable text.
-It's useful for users who want to browse modern web content in a text-only format.
+Its main purpose is to help create questions for AI language models like ChatGPT by extracting clean, formatted text from websites.
+It's also useful for users who want to browse modern web content in a text-only format.

 ## Requirements